The Crime of Theft by Coercion

 Crime of theft by coercion occurs when the criminal intent to commit the punishable act is present in the perpetrator, knowing at the time of the act that they are wrongfully appropriating something owned by a third party without their consent, with the intention of taking possession of it.

-The legislator did not specify a certain degree of severity for coercion; any degree sufficient to establish the aggravated circumstance is not required.
+The legislator did not specify a certain degree of severity; any degree sufficient to establish the aggravated circumstance is not required.
 The legislator also does not require that coercion be committed by a specific means.

-The legislator punishes theft by coercion with temporary hard labor.
+The legislator punishes theft with temporary hard labor.
 If coercion results in injuries, the punishment is permanent or temporary hard labor.

 Here, we refer to a case where the public prosecution had brought the accused for a criminal trial for the crime of theft by coercion… During the course of the investigation, the victim concluded that “the accused had stolen the wallet.
 Upon realizing this, the victim apprehended the accused.
 In an attempt to free himself, the accused struck the victim in the face using the wallet as a weapon, and subsequently abandoned it before fleeing the scene.”